openstack/ceilometer/doc/source/admin/telemetry-system-architecture.rst

 ``ipmi`` namespaces, all the other services are placed on one or more controller nodes.

-The Telemetry architecture highly depends on the AMQP service both for consuming notifications coming from OpenStack services and internal communication.
+The Telemetry architecture depends on the AMQP service both for consuming notifications coming from OpenStack services and internal communication.